-1907 - At the age of 14, Franco enters the Infantry Academy at Toledo, graduating three years later and receiving his first commission as second lieutenant.
+1907 - At the age of 14, Franco enters the Infantry Academy at Toledo.
+He graduates three years later and is commissioned as second lieutenant.

 1912 - He volunteers for active duty in the colonial campaigns against the Rif tribespeople in Spanish Morocco.